pleonex/PleOps.Cake/docs/articles/getting-started/setup-template.md

 4. Enable GitHub Pages in the repository settings
    1. Pages -> Select GitHub Actions as the source.
    2. Environments -> github-pages -> Add new rule for tags `v*`
-   3. Actions -> General -> Workflow permissions -> Read and write permissions
+5. Allow to add release artifacts and publish docs with the built-in GITHUB_TOKEN via: Actions -> General -> Workflow permissions -> Read and write permissions

 ## Collaboration files